amyburgh/jest-testing-practice/README.md

 # Jest Testing Practice

-Testing some simple functions with [Jest](https://jestjs.io/), which is a JavaScript testing framework with a focus on simplicity.
+Testing simple functions with [Jest](https://jestjs.io/), which is a JavaScript testing framework with a focus on simplicity.

 ## Usage